arunkp/Simple-todo/README.md

 ## Installation

-No need of server, no need of nothing.
+No need of server.
 Localstorage should be available on your favourite browser.
 That's it.

 ## Contributing